Welcome to Nursery

 Nursery times and sessions

 If you require a 8.30am start for morning nursery please speak to Miss McArdle.

 Miss McArdle is the Nursery teacher and the Early Years Foundation Stage Manager.
-Miss Stasik is the Nursery Nurse.
+Mrs Hughes is the Nursery Nurse.
 We also work closely with the Reception class staff.

 Nursery snack money is £1 per week.
-This helps to provide a daily snack and goes towards buying ingredients when we do cookery activities.
+This helps to provide a daily snack and goes towards buying ingredients for play dough and when we do cookery activities.
 The type of snacks we have are cereal, toast, yogurts, cheese and crackers for example.
 Children can have milk or water to drink.

-We take part in a short PE session with a specialist games coach on a Thursday.
-Children should keep a pair of black pumps in nursery to wear for our PE lesson.
+We take part in a short PE session once a week in the school hall.
+Children should wear pumps or trainers for our PE lesson.